vicvinc/vicvinc.github.io/docs/posts/leetcode-Search-a-2D-Matrix.md

 title: Search-a-2D-Matrix
 date: 2017-07-05 20:14:35
 tags: [leetcode, algorithm]
-cover: cover.jpg
+cover: ./leetcode-Search-a-2D-Matrix/cover.jpg
-myexcerpt: leetcode 二叉搜索问题
+excerpt: leetcode 二叉搜索问题
 ---

 > Write an efficient algorithm that searches for a value in an m x n matrix.
 This matrix has the following properties: